Zepeng-Mu/rstudio-server-conda/local/README.md

 #### 00. Preparation

 First, install VS Code Desktop app on your computer.
 You should also install Remote - SSH extension (https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
-You

 Then, install VS Code CLI in your ERIS home folder following [from here](https://code.visualstudio.com/download).
 After installing, it should be an executable `code` in the folder you installed it.
 You can also learn more about how to use VS Code Server [here](https://code.visualstudio.com/docs/remote/vscode-server).